Gex: Enter the Gecko (PlayStation)

 The game features a debug mode which can be activated through a button code.
-Pause the game, highlight Exit (or Quit if in the hub), then while holding L2, press Left, Circle, Up, Down, Right, Right, Left, Triangle, Up, Down.
+Pause the game, highlight Exit (or Quit if in the hub), then while holding L2, press Left, Circle, Up, Down, Right, Right, Left, Triangle, Up, Down (which spells out WONDERLAND according to the Secret Tips webpage).
 A sound effect will play upon entry (for any code).

 To open the menu, press Select.
 Pressing Select again will close the menu without disabling it.
 Menu navigation is done through the D-Pad: Press Up and Down to move over the options, press X to select a menu or option, and press Left and Right to toggle on/off options.
 Input will still be processed by the status screen while in the debug menu, but it can be closed by pressing Triangle.
 The Start button will be disabled until the debug menu is dismissed.
 If the menu is closed by pressing X, you will have to enter the code to open it again, but if Short Short Stats are on they will remain on-screen.

 It's not possible to access the debug menu in the demo version of the game.
 Only the debug strings are present.

 Interestingly, the debug menu takes on a completely different appearance in Channel Z, the final boss stage.

 Short Short Stats: Displays Gex's X, Y, and Z coordinates.